 Note:For either absolute or relative date ranges, you can specify that a rate tier's valid period starts immediately and never ends.
 In effect, this makes the rate tier always valid.

-You only need more than one rate tier in the following cases:
+You need more than one rate tier only in the following cases: